kubescape/kubescape.io/docs/blog/posts/introducing-kubescape-3/introducing-kubescape-3.md

 * Don’t forget to leave a star on our [repository](https://github.com/kubescape/kubescape): it means the world to us!

 The Kubescape project follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

-## Watch this space

-We will be publishing more detailed posts about the new features in Kubescape 3.0 in the coming weeks.
-Stay tuned!